 Once you’ve created your project, its time to start using some of the tools that SEMRush has.

 The site audit tool will carry out a series of checks on your site, to see where you can make potential changes to improve how SEO friendly it is.

 Position tracking allows you to view where your site ranks on search engines for certain keywords.
 Although this isn’t going to be 100 accurate it’s a great way to keep track of your sites progress online.

 Above is the beginning of the position tracking set up.
-First thing you need to do is set the location that the results are come from.
+The first thing you need to do is set the location that the results are come from.
 You can make this as broad or as narrowed in as you’d like with region and city being optional.
-Next you can choose which the device you want the search to pull from.
+Next, you can choose which the device you want the search to pull from.
 Results may differ on a laptop from someone carrying out a search in their iPhone for a number of reasons.
-There are still quite a few sites out there that aren’t mobile freindly which google now punishes and hinders the chance of the site ranking on a mobile device.
+There are still quite a few sites out there that aren’t mobile friendly which google now punishes and hinders the chance of the site ranking on a mobile device.